| | | |

 Cooking Instructions for Green Chile Chicken Firecrackers

 Happily, these firecrackers are extremely convenient and easy to prepare.
 They cook up VERY quickly — it took about 6 minutes at 375° in my air fryer toaster oven.
 Some of the filling oozed out the sides, but otherwise it was an almost fool-proof prep.
+I lined my pans with aluminum foil, which worked well.

 Preparation instructions for cooking the Cuisine Adventures Green Chile Chicken Firecrackers from Costco.